ut-energy-institute/UT_EIoF_webtool_open_source/UT_EIoF_Server_instructions.md

 *@Carey -- if you want to set up an EI GitHub for the project, just let me know and we can move it off my personal GitHub page.*

 ### 1. Pull down existing codes from GitHub
 The first step when editing the codes is to pull down the most recent version from GitHub.
-In RStudio, you start by clicking the blue down arrow under the *Git* tab in the upper righthand corner of the default RStudio layout.
+In RStudio, you start by clicking the blue down arrow under the *Git* tab in the upper right hand corner of the default RStudio layout.

 ![The Rstudio git pull arrow.](workflow_instructions_media/rstudio_git_pull_arrow.png)